 The term “explosive growth” sounds great at first.
 It’s less positive when you consider that one definition of “explode” is “to burst, fly into pieces, or break up violently.“ That’s hardly the goal of most start-ups.
 However, it can result when businesses prioritize fast growth without careful planning and preparation.

-To avoid flying into pieces, hardware start-ups should live by these four strategies when scaling warranty repair services, returns management, asset recovery and asset destruction during a period of immense growth.
+To avoid flying into pieces, hardware start-ups should live by these four strategies when scaling warranty technical services, returns management, asset recovery and asset destruction during a period of immense growth.

 It’s common sense, but not a common occurrence.
-Too often, companies begin selling products in a country or region without localized warranty services support.
+Too often, companies begin selling products in a country or region without localized maintenance services support.

-When the sales department announces it sold a product in a new market, the company jumps for joy.
+When the sales department announces it sold a product in a new market, the company celebrates.
 But the service division immediately responds with a big bucket of cold water when it says, “I don’t have any way to support those customers.”

-Effective repair services planning requires deciding in advance how to support your warranty and returns-management processes.
+Effective test, screen and repair services planning requires deciding in advance how to support your warranty and returns-management processes.
 Options include: